Cacti/plugin_servcheck/README.md

 FTP, FTPS - try to login and return directory listing TFTP - try to download specific file
 SCP - try to login and download specific file
-SMB, SMBS - try to login and download specific file.
+SMB, SMBS - try to login and download specific file MQTT - try to subscribe topic or wait for any message and print result

 ## Important
 Recomendation for tests with download -  please download only small not binary files.